realmintech/cleantech/README.md

 This project is licensed under the MIT License.

-- Made with 💚 by Mariam
+- Made with 💚 by Mariam(RealMinTech)
-  This structure follows the best practices for GitHub README files.
-Let me know if you need any modifications!